It's time to put St. Pete first

 Albert Whitted Airport is a uniquely special asset to our City that can be a large economic driver for our city.
 It’s a historic aviation site, that needs to be preserved.
 Albert Whitted should be expanded, not developed, drawing in superior air traffic and improving the power of its economic engine.

 St. Pete’s City’s budget has exploded in recent years.
 Every single department will be analyzed and scrutinized with a business-like mindset for the best possible outcomes and optimum efficiency.
 No department will be pushed to improve.
 Staff will be held accountable, prudent, and praised often for saving taxpayer dollars.

 The government’s primary responsibilities are public safety and infrastructure.
 We’ve all traveled over uneven sidewalks and roads with potholes and have seen flooded streets.
 The city needs to stay on top of sewage, storm drainage, water runoff, roadways, bridges, electrical grid, codes, and more.
 The government has to have an efficient, well-run, clean, and safe city for its citizens.

 A passionate advocate for the city and outspoken business leader

-Pete is proud to call St. Pete his forever home and resides again in Shore Acres with his loving girlfriend Jessica and her 3 children— just one block from where he attended pre-school at LCC and stocked shelves at his parent’s store.
-Pete & Jessica are also members of the St. Raphael’s Parish in Snell Isle, the same church Pete was baptized at as a child.
-Now, Pete is writing a new chapter of his comeback story and is running for Mayor of St. Pete to end the cycle of career politicians with a small business approach to problem solving and to move the city forward with a “St. Pete First” mindset.
+Pete is proud to call St. Pete his forever home and resides again in Shore Acres with his loving wife, Jessica and her 3 children— just one block from where he attended pre-school at LCC and stocked shelves at his parent’s store.
+Pete & Jessica are also members of St. Raphael’s Parish in Snell Isle, the same church Pete was baptized at as a child.
+Now, Pete is writing a new chapter of his comeback story and is running for City Council District 3 of St. Pete to end the cycle of career politicians with a small business approach to problem-solving and to move the city forward with a “St. Pete First” mindset.